John Mearsheimer: Russian invasion of Ukraine

 Mearsheimer was interviewed by Chotiner again in November 2022, after Russia annexed four provinces of Ukraine.
 He said that Putin only wanted to control those four provinces and "to make sure that the Ukrainian rump state that is left is neutral and is not associated with NATO in any formal or informal way".
 In his view, Russia's attack on Kyiv was meant to force the Ukrainian government to give up its plans of joining NATO.
 Mearsheimer was challenged by Chotiner, who said his arguments were contradicted by Putin's statements and actions.
 Mearsheimer replied that there was currently no evidence that Putin had any imperial ambitions but that there was "a huge amount of evidence that it was NATO expansion and the more general policy of making Ukraine a western bulwark on Russia’s border that motivated [Putin] to attack on February 24th".

 Mearsheimer doubts that a "meaningful" peace agreement could be reached because of "maximalist objectives".
 He believes that the best outcome would be a volatile frozen conflict, while the worst outcome would be nuclear war, which he considered unlikely.
 According to Michael Lawriwsky, former chair of the Ukrainian Studies Foundation at Monash University and former editor for the Australian Ukrainian Review, Mearsheimer accepts "Putin's rhetoric, which downplays the complexities of Ukraine’s stance on NATO" and "align[s] closely with Putin's misleading narrative that portrays NATO expansion as a direct threat to Russia".

 Mearsheimer was interviewed by Chotiner a third time in March 2025, after the 2025 Trump–Zelenskyy Oval Office meeting.
-He praised U.S. President Donald Trump's handling of the issue and said that Ukraine must agree to Russia's terms: remaining a neutral country with no NATO membership, ceding territory in eastern Ukraine, and demilitarizing.
+He praised US President Donald Trump's handling of the issue and said that Ukraine must agree to Russia's terms: remaining a neutral country with no NATO membership, ceding territory in eastern Ukraine, and demilitarizing.
 Chotiner questioned whether Mearsheimer underestimated Putin, saying that Mearsheimer had previously predicted Putin would not invade Ukraine in 2014.
 Mearsheimer responded that the situation had changed after 2014.
-He stated that Putin was forced to invade Ukraine because of NATO expansion and U.S. President Joe Biden's foreign policy, and that Putin did not seek to occupy and conquer Ukraine.
-In response, Chotiner mentioned far-right Russian philosopher Alexander Dugin's statements that Russia's "civilization" will not "be complete until we have united all Eastern Slavs and all Eurasian brothers into a common big space"; Mearsheimer had previously interviewed Dugin.
+He stated that Putin was forced to invade Ukraine because of NATO expansion and US President Joe Biden's foreign policy, and that Putin did not seek to occupy and conquer Ukraine.
+In response, Chotiner mentioned far-right Russian philosopher Alexander Dugin's statements that Russia's "civilization" will not "be complete until we have united all Eastern Slavs and all Eurasian brothers into a common big space"; Dugin previously interviewed Mearsheimer.
 Mearsheimer stated that, while he and Dugin agreed that NATO was at fault for the conflict, the two disagreed on several other political issues.
 He said that Dugin's influence on Putin was overstated.